To accomplish great things, we must not only act,

 The truth is this is a great addition to the idea of the day-planner.
 Having a journal helps you to de-brief from your day.
 I find it helps me assess whats working or what’s not, and to be responsible for how I have invested and spent my time.

 I like to journal like this.
 First I clear my mind and get out my get-it-done list for the day, comparing what I got done to what was one the list.
-Next I write down any challenges or accomplishments that I experienced throughout the day.
+Next, I write down any challenges or accomplishments that I experienced throughout the day.
 I then build my day-planner for the next day.

-16. Rest, Reward and Recuperation
+16. Rest, Reward, and Recuperation

 Taking a proper vacation allows you time to reflect and rejuvenate.

 I and many people I know have had a tendency to work for too long without taking decent time off.
 The result is that we all get dull and our minds go blunt.
 A change of scene stimulates the senses and get’s the creative juices going.
-It is fertiliser for the mind.
+It is fertilizer for the mind.
 Its great to see folk come back after a couple of weeks off full of renewed energy and ready to sprout new ideas.

 So, when was the last time took a real break?